openstack/python-openstackclient/doc/source/plugins.rst

 =============================  ======================================
 python-barbicanclient          n/a
 python-ceilometerclient        n/a
-python-congressclient          using OpenStackClient
-python-designateclient         n/a
-python-heatclient              n/a
-python-ironicclient            patch in progress (https://review.openstack.org/#/c/171672/) python-magnumclient            n/a python-manilaclient            n/a
-python-mistralclient           n/a
-python-muranoclient            n/a
-python-saharaclient            n/a
-python-troveclient             n/a
-python-tuskarclient            using OpenStackClient
-python-zaqarclient             n/a
+python-congressclient          using only OpenStackClient python-designateclient         n/a python-heatclient              plans on creating plugins python-ironicclient            patch in progress (https://review.openstack.org/#/c/171672/) python-magnumclient            sent note on ML about creating a plugin python-manilaclient            n/a python-mistralclient           n/a python-muranoclient            n/a python-saharaclient            n/a python-troveclient             n/a python-tuskarclient            using OpenStackClient and their own shell python-zaqarclient             using only OpenStackClient
 =============================  ======================================

 Implementation